 AED stands for automated external defibrillator.
 An AED is a compact device that is used to restart the heart when it has stopped beating.
 During cardiac arrest, proper CPR procedures should always be employed, and this includes the use of an AED.
 Because AEDs are essential for proper resuscitation, CPR certification online courses almost always offer AED training as part of the curriculum.

 AEDs are seen all over the place.
 You will often see them hanging on the walls in schools and businesses.
-They are integrated into society so that, if someone is experiencing heart failure, a bystander can help to get their heart beating again.
+They can often be found at gyms and places people are active, as well as at social areas like pubs or resorts.
+It’s important to look into the different AED’s available, as there are different strengths to many of them.
+For example, if you own a ski resort, a place where a lot of activity occurs, it’s worth looking into the best defibrillator to have at a ski resort before choosing one for the premises.
+These devices are integrated into society so that, if someone is experiencing heart failure, a bystander can help to get their heart beating again.

 AEDs are very simple devices that are easy to operate.
 However, it’s important to understand the basics and what to expect before attempting to use one.
 It’s always advisable to take a CPR certification course just in case you ever end up in an emergency situation.
 However, in this article, we will discuss some of the basics of AEDs to help you get started.

 An AED is a portable version of a defibrillator like those used in hospitals and other medical facilities.
 They work to get the heart beating again by administering a shock.
 The heart lets out electrical impulses as it beats.
 Thus, when the heart is no longer beating, a shock can work to get it back into sinus rhythm.

 These little devices are available to the public in various businesses, schools, and public gathering places.
 They are used by people when someone they know or even a stranger is suffering from cardiac arrest.